 Chargebacks are the worst, especially if you are an owner of a high-risk company and deal with them more frequently.
 With the rise of e-commerce, intentional chargebacks are getting more common and not all businesses can handle the challenge.
-However, there are means and technics that are very helpful in preventing and managing chargebacks, and we have decided to share them in this blog post.
+However, there are means and technics that are very helpful in preventing and managing chargebacks, and Maxpay‘s team has decided to share them in this blog post.

 But first, let’s find out more about high-risk companies and chargebacks to understand what we are dealing with.